33 Free Things to Do in Kansas City

 Haskell Indian Nations University Cultural Center & Museum

-The Haskell Indian Nations University Cultural Center champions the achievements of the university, which first opened in 1884 as a boarding school in Lawrence, Kan.
+The Haskell Indian Nations University Cultural Center champions the achievements of the university, which first opened in 1884 as a boarding school in Lawrence, KS.
 The collection not only celebrates the history of Native education but the vast tribal history of the land as well.

 Ernie Miller Nature Center

 Bring your hiking gear or biking equipment out to Olathe for outdoor adventures at Ernie Miller Park and Nature Center, the perfect way to spend a day in Kansas City's beautiful, natural environment.
 Explore educational exhibits, bird-watch with friends, trail-blaze through the environment and so much more.

 Kaleidoscope is a free art studio that combines the creative genius of Hallmark with the magic of imagination to create a space for kids to express themselves.
 Independent art sessions allow children of all ages to create with bows, cardboard, melted crayons and more.

 Kauffman Memorial Garden

 A two-acre garden in the heart of the Kansas City, this garden is a part of the Kauffman Legacy Park.
 Kauffman Memorial boasts thousands of plants and several beautiful water features.
 Be sure to check out the secluded Secret Garden behind the conservatory.